PranayK25/DrawerAnimation/README.md

 # Conclusion

-This was a very beautiful and tricky animation to deal with, I have writted the typescripts for the files, included the basic folder structure, used Remix Icons for the icons, added support for different screen sizes and maintained all the StyleSheets.
+This was a very beautiful and tricky animation to deal with, I have written typescripts for all the files, included the basic folder structure, used Remix Icons for the icons, added support for different screen sizes and maintained all the StyleSheets.